Course Outline

 • A foundational understanding of general computing principles.

-• Prior experience working with Windows Client operating systems, such as Windows 7 or Windows 8, for government operations.
+• Experience working with Windows client operating systems, such as Windows 7 or Windows 8, which are commonly used for government operations.

 35 Hours